allejok96/jw-scripts/README.md

 Yes.
 The [Terms of Service](http://www.jw.org/en/terms-of-use/) allows:

 > distribution of free, non-commercial applications designed to download electronic files (for example, EPUB, PDF, MP3, AAC, MOBI, and MP4 files) from public areas of this site.

+I've also been in contact with the Scandinavian branch office, and they have confirmed that using software like this is legal according to the ToS.

 #### Why doesn't this do XYZ?